ibm-cloud-docs/BlockStorage/best-practices.md

    If your work load is dominated by interactive applications, the users might complain of sluggish performance of databases with many I/O operations.
 In such environments, read operations happen significantly more often than write operations, and applications are more likely to be waiting to read data.
 You can check the default IO scheduler settings and try different schedulers to ensure optimization for your specific workload.

 * **Tune the I/O queue depth**.
 Change `/etc/iscsi/iscsid.conf node.session.queue_depth` from the default 32 to 64.
 Most host bus adapters (HBA) have a default queue depth of around 32, which is usually enough to generate up to the target maximum IOPS.
-If you have only one path to the LUN then that's the maximum possible number of IOPS, however the same LUN with 2 or more sessions would be able to push more I/O's per second of storage throughput to the target LUN.
+If you have only one path to the LUN, then that's the maximum possible number of IOPS.
+However, the same LUN with 2 or more sessions would be able to push more I/O's per second of storage throughput to the target LUN.
 The flip-side of increasing i/o depth is that it adds more latency.
 To counteract the latency, enable Jumbo Frames.
 For more information about host queue depth recommendations, see [Adjusting Host Queue settings](/docs/BlockStorage?topic=BlockStorage-hostqueuesettings).

 * **[Enable Jumbo Frames](/docs/BlockStorage?topic=FileStorage-jumboframes) and configure them to be the same on the entire network path** from source device <-> switch <-> router <-> switch <-> target device.
 If the entire chain isn't set the same, it defaults to the lowest setting along the chain. {{site.data.keyword.cloud}} has network devices set to 9,000 currently.
 For best performance, all customer devices need to be set to the same 9,000 value.